Bookmark and Share

-Note: To study for the quizzes, review these questions & take the practice quizzes on the text website
+Note: To study for the quizzes, review these questions & take the pre-quizzes

 Ch.
 1: Introduction:

-3. Watch the ideology minilecture and explain the two different models of ideology (linear and EFO).
-Which better explains ideology in the US?
-If you're unsure about this, do the extra credit assignment on ideologies.
-NOTE: I prefer this model better than the one the text uses
+2. Watch the ideology (mini)lecture and explain the two different models of ideology (linear and EFO).
+Which better explains ideology in the US? (note: the Ideologies extra credit is helpful in understanding this topic -- and it's free points!)

 1. List two weaknesses (problems) of the Articles of Confederation?
 How did the Constitution address those?

-2. Distinguish between a Federal, Confederate, and Unitary system of government.
+2. Distinguish between a Federal, Confederate, and Unitary system of government (discussed further in chapter 3).

 Ch.
 3: Federalism

-7. Explain how having a federal system affects the debate over the role of government and the tension between liberty and equality.
+6. Explain how having a federal system affects the debate over the role of government and the debate beween equal treatment for everyone and states as laboratories of democracy.

 Ch.
 4: Civil Liberties